Women’s Health Track

 • Mentorship

-A faculty mentor will be assigned to each resident at the beginning of his/her PGY-1 year.
-Mentors will provide assistance with choosing women's health clinical sites, preparing for didactic sessions, selecting a research project, and identifying each resident's present and future goals with respect to a career in internal medicine and women's health.
-Residents will meet with their mentor each ambulatory block month throughout residency.
+A faculty mentor will be assigned to each resident at the beginning of their PGY-2 year.
+Mentors will provide help with choosing women's health clinical sites, preparing for didactic sessions, identifying research mentors, if desired, and identifying each resident's present and future goals with respect to a career in internal medicine and women's health.
+Residents will meet at least twice yearly with their mentors.

-Beginning early in their PGY1 year, residents esidents will meet with their mentor to discuss their research interests and identify potential research mentor.
-Once a research mentor is identified, residents will work with them to discuss, outline, and plan their research project.
-Research can be conducted throughout the PGY-2 and PGY-3 year, and residents may have up to 2 months in their PGY-3 year dedicated to research.
-Residents will submit their research to be presented at a national meeting.
+Beginning early in their PGY2 year, residents will meet with their mentor to discuss clinical interests and potential scholarly opportunities.
+Scholarship can be conducted throughout the PGY-2 and PGY-3 year, and residents may have up to 2 months in their PGY-3 year dedicated to research, if desired.
+Residents are encouraged to submit their scholarship to be presented at a regional and/or national meetings.

 • Clinical Experience